-For Smashmallow candies, I proposed car air fresheners to promote the amazing variety of flavors they offer.
+For Smashmallow candies, I proposed product shaped air fresheners to promote the amazing variety of flavors they offer.

 Former Olympian medalist, Kate Schmidt, asked me to brand her current business venture, Home Bodies.